parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![The Commit new file dialog is shown with the title and description populated.](media/github_commitworkflowform.png "Commit new file dialog")

-7. Committing this file is a push to the master branch.
+7. Committing this file is a push to the main branch.
 This means that the workflow that we just created is triggered.
 Select the **Actions** tab to view the currently running/historical record of workflow executions.

     ![The workflow we just defined is triggered and is displayed on the Actions tab.](media/github_workflowsstatus.png "GitHub repository Actions tab")